kevintruong/til/Piazza:-when-and-how-to-ask-for-help.md

 ### Purpose ###
 TAs and student assistants get a ton of questions.
 Some are well-researched, and some...are not.
-This is a handy guide that'll help you move away from the latter and towards the firmer.
+This is a handy guide that'll help you move away from the latter and towards the former.
 (Oh, and did I mention that this is an easy way to score points with your internship managers?)

 1. Am I running on EWS?
 2. Did I check the man pages?